leomuzicarvalho/gamebook-test/README.md

 npm start
 ```

-The result `json` file will be outputed on `/output/output.json` by default.
+The result `json` file will be outputted on `/output/output.json` by default.

 Change the settings for the input/output file's name/path if needed before running on `index.js`.